 The Washington Toll Bridge Authority was created in 1937 by an act of the Washington State Legislature, which appropriated money to study a bridge.
 Locating revenue for the bridge was a problem.
 Tolls alone would not cover construction costs and the ferry that operated across the strait was to have been bought out.
 Still, work progressed with support from the Navy, Army and the Puget Sound Naval Shipyard.

 The initial design by Clark Eldridge called for a 5,000 foot long bridge with a 2,800 foot main span and 425 foot tall towers.
-Eldridge’s design also called for 25 foot deep stiffening trusses.
+Eldridge’s design also called for a 25 foot deep stiffening trusses.
 State Highways sought federal support for the project and requested $11 million from the Public Works Administration (PWA).

 Eldridge’s design came under attack during PWA review by what Eldridge derisively called “Eastern consulting engineers.”
 These were Leon Moisseiff and Frederick Lienhard, New York engineers that had just published a paper on elastic distribution.
 This extended Josef Milan’s deflection theory to horizontal bending under static wind load.
 In their paper, Moisseiff and Lienhard showed that one half of the lateral load from static wind pressure would be carried by the main cables and transmitted to the towers.
 Thus, large (and unsightly) stiffening trusses as proposed by Eldridge would be unnecessary.